Textiles + Talismans: Creative Passport Art Workshop & Tour in Mexico with Lisa Sonora

 We’ll also visit Oaxacan artists in their studios, and shop and eat in the bustling Mercados, right alongside the locals.

 Did you know that Oaxaca has one of the most beautiful zocalo’s (town centers) in all of Mexico?

-Oaxaca is a Unesco world heritage site, with no less than 21 cathedrals within the historic center, towering limestone walls, and secret gardens behind every adobe walls and doorway.
+Oaxaca is a Unesco world heritage site, with no less than 21 cathedrals within the historic center, towering limestone walls, and secret gardens behind every adobe wall and doorway.